Amed Rosario Player Props: Guardians vs. Royals

 Amed Rosario At The Plate

-- Rosario has 13 doubles, five triples, a home run and 20 walks while hitting .252.
+- Rosario has 15 doubles, five triples, two home runs and 21 walks while hitting .257.

-- Rosario will look to extend his five-game hitting streak.
-He's batting .263 over the course of his last games.

-- Rosario has picked up a hit in 46 of 72 games this season, with multiple hits 15 times.
+- Rosario has reached base via a hit in 51 games this season (of 79 played), and had multiple hits in 19 of those games.

-- He has homered in one of 72 games, and in 0.3% of his plate appearances.

-- Rosario has driven in a run in 19 games this season (26.4%), including two games with multiple runs batted in.
+- In 79 games played this year, he has hit a homer in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.